LuckyLapras/laptop-dotfiles/README.md

 - on that note, bspwmrc's exec-ing capabilities are confusing at best. i think i've got everything started properly through the systemd target (as dex dev suggested (remind me later to add a link to that)) but i'd still like to find a more elegant solution
 - the rofi dmenu has rounded corners on all sides, which looks a lil bad. im considering switching to pure dmenu or just simply not using the themes but im not sure if that'll be worth it.
 - my terminal colour scheme sucks. i like the idea i had but i feel i've executed it very poorly and i can't find any good resources on what makes a good colour scheme other than a few reddit threads asking people which colour scheme they use (hint: it's either gruvbox, dracula or catpuccin)
+- the lock script may or may not work i haven't fully tested it yet. if it does what i think it should it should lock only when on battery power (if your battery is BAT0, no idea what it does otherwise) but there's a decent chance it doesn't

 ## kinnie rice